-As with the Queen in the United Kingdom, the governor-general may advise and caution the ministers, but contrary to the misguided notions of some ‘barrack-room lawyers’, a government cannot be overruled for to do so would be to overrule the majority will of the people.
+As with the King in the United Kingdom, the governor-general may advise and caution the ministers, but contrary to the misguided notions of some ‘barrack-room lawyers’, a government cannot be overruled for to do so would be to overrule the majority will of the people.

 PLEBISCITE VS REFERENDUM:

 Many people are understandably confused about what is a plebiscite and what is a referendum.